eslint/eslint/docs/rules/func-style.md

 }
 ```

-Equivalent function expressions begin with the `var` keyword, followed by a name, and then the function itself, such as:
+Equivalent function expressions begin with the `var` keyword, followed by a name and then the function itself, such as:

 ```js
 var doSomething = function() {